research-ag/hpl-io/README.md

 We will explain the possible status states of a transaction in detail now.
 We will also provide a protocol that reliably determines the status of a transaction in the face of race conditions and other edge cases such as canister restarts.

+### Error handling

+The philosophy of error handling in all canisters is as follows.

+A trap (CANISTER_ERROR) means that there is an error on the receiver side of the call.
+For example, the receiver can be stopping, stopped, running but uninitialized, or there could be a bug in the receiver.
+Traps are considered temporary errors and the caller can retry the call later.
+For example, stopping/stopped are assumed to be transitional states of an upgrade cycle and are therefore temporary.
+Bugs in the receiver code are assumed to get fixed eventually through an upgrade and are therefore temporary as well.

+A throw (CANISTER_REJECT) means that there is an error on the sender side of the call.
+For example, the sender has passed invalid arguments or was not authorized to make the call.
+This is a bug on the sender side because the sender should have never made the call with the given arguments.
+Therefore the sender is not expected to handle the response programmatically.

+In all other cases, i.e. if an error is expected to occur in normal operation and if the caller is expected to handle it programmatically, then an "graceful" error is returned.
+This can be a null value in an option type or a dedicated error case in a variant.
+A typical case is calls that can fail because of race conditions.
+For example, an attempt to access an account that has been deleted by a concurrent process.
+Those case occur naturally in normal operation and the caller is expected to handle them.

 ### Streams